 - Explores ways people can help to prevent suicide

 To find out more, please visit: https://theolliefoundation.org/wp-content/uploads/2019/01/suicideTALK-and-esuicideTALK.pdf

-One Day Suicide Intervention Course - Accredited by City and Guilds
+One Day Suicide First Aid Course - Accredited by City and Guilds

 This course teaches the theory and practice of suicide intervention skills, that can be applied in any professional or personal setting, Accredited by City and Guilds of London, this course is for anyone who seeks greater understanding and confidence to intervene with people at risk of suicide.

 - The impact and value of personal and professional experience with suicide

 - Barriers that prevent people at risk seeking help

 - Prevalence of suicide thoughts and suicide behaviours